Here are a few examples of projects that we’ve led and managed:

 The team logged the FAQs we saw on the handles into Desk.com to ensure an efficient and fast social media response.
 This allowed the state to eventually publish a robust site of FAQ content to help New Yorkers enroll in health insurance, and to integrate those answers into their call center response.

 The New York State Exchange was one of the top exchanges (in relation to successful enrollees and meeting its target goals) in the nation.
-By the end of the year I had helped the exchange recruit, hire, and train their own team and we had transitioned the social media customer support role to them.
+By the end of the year we had helped the exchange recruit, hire, and train their own team and we had transitioned the social media customer support role to them.

 Gazprom BlueCorridor.org – Promoting Natural Gas as a Transportation Fuel